Badgerys Creek: History

 James Badgery was a British-born farmer and miller who, in 1806, was granted 840 acre in the suburb that bears his name today.
 His original land grant was on the north side of Elizabeth Drive; land which today is used for farming research by the CSIRO and University of Sydney.
 Badgery named his property Exeter Farm but the creek running through the property became known as Badgery's Creek and that name was eventually applied to the local area.

 Badgery bought other land to the south of his grant and after he died, the area was subdivided in the 1880s, vastly increasing the local population.
 Badgerys Creek Post Office opened on 10 July 1894 and closed in 1989.
 A school was established in 1895 and the area gradually developed as a rural suburb which by 1981 had a population of 1,560.

+From 1954 until 1991, the Fleurs field station at Badgerys Creek was an important site for Australian radio astronomy, hosting several radio telescope arrays.
+The station was initially operated by CSIRO, and then later by the University of Sydney.